Early Bird Summer Header - Images

 Americano

-The Americano promises love at first imbibe thanks to its smooth velvety texture and extraordinary combination of flavors.
+The Americano promises love at first imbibe thanks to its smooth velvety texture and extraordinary combination of flavours.
 There are many legends and stories about its origin.
-Some say it originated when American tourists asked for soda water in their Mi-To cocktail while others retain that the Americano is a tribute to the boxer Primo Carnera (nicknamed "the American”).
+Some say it originated when American tourists asked for soda water in their Mi-To cocktail, while others claim that the Americano is a tribute to the boxer Primo Carnera (nicknamed “the American”).

 Where to Try Campari Spritz in Italy